showley-vr/AccountFoundation-Blueprint/README.md

 Update Playbook with technical details -- Sean

+Reference other foundations in blueprint (also decide on vision of holistic foundation, how they interact) -- Sean + Leadership

 **GENERAL CODE**

 Create manifest.yaml file to map each SCP to respective OUs -- Sean